emiliaaa25/NaviRo/README.md

 NaviRo is a Rasa chatbot project with a React frontend.

-The repository has 2 major parts:
+The repository has two major parts:

 - `bot/`: Rasa assistant, NLU/stories/domain files, and custom actions
 - `frontend/`: React + Vite chat UI